codhah92/Last_Ninja/README.md

 ### Bonus features

-- [ ] Left and right movement of ninja for a more dynamic game
+- [x] Left and right movement of ninja for a more dynamic game
-- [ ] Ninja can throw stars to deflect enemy stars
+- [x] Ninja can throw kunais to deflect enemy stars
 - [ ] HP bar/Power up options